All posts

 What Exactly Is a UPI Payment Link?

-Tools like YugaPe generate these links for you, wrap them in a clean payment page, and give you a shareable URL you can send anywhere.
+Tools like YugaPe generate these links for you, wrap them in a branded payment page, and give you a shareable URL you can send anywhere — WhatsApp, SMS, email.

 Who Should Use Payment Links?